johnymatar/GClust/README.md

 - Run the following command as a sudoer: "make install"
 - You can now call "gclust" from anywhere with the desired arguments.

-# Integration into GALAXY
+# Integration into Galaxy
-Follow the instructions in the README file in the GALAXY folder
+Follow the instructions in the README file in the Galaxy folder